syncfusion-content/javascript-docs/js/OlapClient/Getting-Started.md

 ###Add Namespaces

-Add the following necessary namespaces required to implement the **service** methods.
+Add the following namespaces required to implement the **service** methods.

 {% highlight c# %}